Have Uninsured and Underinsured Motorist Coverage

 Consider Driving Habits that Drive Up Insurance Rates

-Your car insurance premium is a reflection of how you behave as a driver.
+Your car insurance rates are a reflection of how you behave as a driver.
 Some factors that impact your insurance premium are:

 - Moving violations.
-Moving violations like speeding tickets, stop sign violations, and accidents that are your fault typically create surcharges in your annual premium.
+Moving violations like speeding tickets, running red lights, and accidents that are your fault typically create surcharges in your annual premium.

 - Higher mileage.
 Since the chance of incident increases the more you drive, higher mileage per year usually means higher premiums.
 If you are a light driver, look into a low-mileage discount.